diego-kleinman/memcached_Emulator/readme.md

 # Memcached emulator

-This proyect intends to emulate memcached, using a personal implementation following the memcached protocol
+The purpose of this project is to implement a memcached server that complies with the specified protocol.

 ## Necessary resources